spsforks/QB64-Wiki/PAINT.md

 > *Results:* A circle located at x and y with a bright green border filled in dark green.
 The last coordinate used was the circle's center point and PAINT used it also with the [STEP](STEP) relative coordinates being zero.

-*Example 2:* Routine to check a [DRAW](DRAW) string to make sure that the drawn shape is fully closed so that a PAINT does not "leak".
+Routine to check a [DRAW](DRAW) string to make sure that the drawn shape is fully closed so that a PAINT does not "leak".

 ```vb